wigig-tools/qd-realization/README.md

 ### Requirements
 The codebase is written in MATLAB.
 It is currently being tested on MATLAB R2019b, but it should be backward-compatible down to MATLAB R2016b.

-Only basic toolboxes should be needed to run the code.
-If this is not the case, please let the authors know.
+No toolboxes are needed to run the code.

 ## How to Run
 * Open the `main.m` script and edit the variable `scenarioNameStr` with your scenario folder relative path if desired (please note that scenarios creation/configuration/interpretation is described in the documentation).